-Great communicators are viewed as successful individuals by coworkers.
+Great communicators are viewed as successful individuals by coworkers and others.
 They become go-to people in an organization because people equate efficacy with effective communication.
 Great communicators contribute more to their organizations and receive more opportunities for promotion and recognition in their careers.
-Are you motivated and excited to learn the secrets of great communicators?
-Here are ten of them.
+There are other attributes, but ten communication skills are shared by nearly all effective communicators.

 When a great communicator approaches a coworker, he takes the time to say, “good morning” and “how’s your day going?”
-“Did you have a great weekend?”
 The effect of the relationship-building forays is incalculable.
-He sends the message, each time he communicates, that he cares about the receiver of the message.
-He demonstrates that, no matter how busy or overextended he is, he has time to care about you.
+The speaker demonstrates that, no matter how busy or overextended they are, they have time to care about others.

 Build the relationship first for successful communication.
-For even more successful communication, continue to build the relationship in all interactions in any setting over time.
-Goodwill has an accumulative effect.
+For even more successful communication, continue to build the relationship in all interactions in any setting over time as goodwill has a cumulative effect.

-Obtain the knowledge, insight, and forward-thinking ability necessary to earn the respect of your colleagues for your industry or subject area expertise.
-Your coworkers won’t listen if they don’t believe that you bring expertise to the table.
-Your successful coworkers spend time with you because they respect your knowledge and the value that you bring to the conversation.
+Great communicators obtain the knowledge, insight, and forward-thinking ability necessary to earn the respect of their colleagues and acquaintances.
+Coworkers simply will not listen if they do not believe that the communicator is bringing expertise to the table, but will spend time with them if they respect their knowledge and the value that the communicator brings to the conversation.

-I received feedback recently that a manager held a performance development planning meeting with an employee and talked 55 minutes of the hour.
+Imagine if a manager held a performance development planning meeting with an employee and talked 55 minutes of the hour.
 This is an egregious example of a manager dominating a discussion, but it serves as a reminder that people are unable to listen if they are talking.
 Understanding others—and what they need—is a crucial skill for communicators.

-When a colleague is speaking, don’t spend the time preparing your response in your mind.
-Instead, ask questions for clarification and to make certain that you thoroughly understand what the other person is communicating.
-Focus your mind on listening and understanding.
+When someone else is speaking, communicators will not be preparing their responses.
+Instead, they ask questions for clarification and to make certain that they thoroughly understand what the other person is communicating, focusing their mind on listening and understanding.

 If you find yourself (and that little voice in your head) arguing, prepping your response, or refuting what your colleague is saying, you are not focused on thoroughly understanding her communication.
 You have stopped listening and have refocused the discussion on your needs.